charliecalvert/Isit322-Assigments/Week02-ObjectBasics/README.md

 # Objects Basics

-Learn about constructing objects in JavaScript.
+Learn the basic facts about constructing objects in JavaScript.

 This project shows how to run mocha for unit testing and jshint for checking the syntax of your code.